 You’re not alone if you’re having trouble figuring out how to crop a layer in Photoshop means crop an image in Photoshop without cropping the background.

 Although Photoshop has a Crop Tool, it will crop your entire canvas, not just one layer.

-When you only want to edit and crop the margins of one layer, this might be quite frustrating.
-Fortunately, there are a couple of simple (and not-so-obvious) ways to crop a single layer in Photoshop.
+This can be very frustrating if all you want to do is adjust and crop the edges of one layer.
+Thankfully, there are a few straightforward (and less obvious) approaches to cropping a single layer in Photoshop.